Mount Olympus: Ancient and medieval sites

-The whole region of Pieria's Olympus was declared archaeological and historical site for the preservation of its monumental and historical character.
-Five kilometer away from the sea is Dion, sacred city of the ancient Macedons, dedicated to Zeus and the Twelve Olympians.
+The whole region of Pieria's Olympus was declared an archaeological and historical site for the preservation of its monumental and historical character.
+Five kilometres away from the sea is Dion, sacred city of the ancient Macedons, dedicated to Zeus and the Twelve Olympians.
 Its prosperity lasted from the 5th century BC to the 5th century AD.
 The excavations, continuing since 1928, have revealed numerous findings of the Macedonian, the Hellenistic and the Roman period.
 Currently there is a unique archaeological park of 200 hectares, with the ancient town and the sacred places of worship, outside its walls.
 Many statues and other invaluable items are kept in the nearby Dion's archaeological museum.

 Pimblia and Leivithra, two other towns in Olympus's region, are related to Orpheus and the "Orphic" mysteries.
 According to a tradition Orpheus, son of Apollo and Calliope (one of the Muses), taught here the mystic ceremonies of worship of Dionysus (also known as Bacchus).
 By the sea, in a strategic position, at Macedonia's gates is located Platamon Castle, built between 7th and 10th century AD in the ancient town of Heracleia.
 To the north the ancient Pydna is located.
 Here, in 168 BC, the decisive battle between the Macedonians and the Romans took place.
 Between Pydna and Mount Olympus are a fortified bishop's seat from the Byzantine period called Louloudies and the Macedonian Tombs of Katerini and Korinos.

 Christian monuments

 In the Olympus region, there are also several Christian monuments, among them the highest-elevation chapel of Orthodox Christianity, dedicated to Prophet Elias, in Greek tradition associated with mountaintops, on the summit of the same name (Προφήτης Ηλίας Profitis Ilias), at 2,803 m.

 It was built in the 16th century by Saint Dionysios of Olympus, who also founded the most significant monastery in the region.
-The Old Monastery of Dionysios (elevation 820 m) lies in Enipeas' gorge and is accessible by car from Litochoro.
+The Old Monastery of Dionysios (elevation 820 m) lies in Enipeas's gorge and is accessible by car from Litochoro.
 It was looted and burned by the Ottomans and in 1943 it was destroyed by the German invaders, who suspected it was a guerrilla den.
 Nowadays it has been partially restored and operates as a dependency of the New Monastery of Dionysios, that is outside Litochoro.
 On Olympus's southern foot, in a dominant position (820 m) in Ziliana gorge, there is the Kanalon Monastery, 8 km away from Karya.
 It was founded in 1055 by the monks Damianos and Joakim and since 2001 it has been restored and operates as a convent.
 Further west, in the edge of Mavratza stream, at 1,020 m, there is the Agia Triada Sparmou Monastery, that flourished in the early 18th century, possessed great property and assisted to establish the famous Tsaritsani' school.
 It was abandoned in 1932, but in 2000 it was completely renovated and reopened as a male monastery, affiliated to Elassona's diocese.